xynium/PN_Receiver/README.md

 Configuration is made via SSH and via many program one for DDS receive frequencies one for side band, one for gain ...
 Those code are in server dir.
+Compile on redpitaya with gcc -o ProgNme ProgNme.c use with ProgNme Param

 A more convivial program is to come.